harmanpythanist/world_population_analysis/README.md

 Peace be upon you.
-We worked with population data from Our World in Data.
-The specific CVS dataset can be downloaded from https://ourworldindata.org/population-growth#explore-data-poverty.
+We worked with population data from 1950 to 2021.
+The CVS dataset can be downloaded from

+https://ourworldindata.org/population-growth#explore-data-poverty.

-The dataset is an annual time-series by country of population, both total population and population by various demographic groups.We have worked on this dataset according to assignment instruction only and have not explored much.
+We have worked on this dataset according to assignment instruction only and have not explored much.
-If you are interested in doing so, you can make changes and we will appreciate if you can let us know with that as well!
+There are various graphs showing changes in distribution of population in specified country over the time.
+(1950 - 2021)

+You can view the sample images from repository for a better idea of how we explored things!